daisybutler/The-Book-Bunker-project03/TESTING.md

 <img width="1458" alt="bookmarked" src="https://user-images.githubusercontent.com/68863341/111532562-b139de00-875d-11eb-80e2-98db1f19a0f2.png">

--The action is confirmed by navigating to the profile page (see [Profile](#profile)) where the book now displays in one of the collapsibles in the 'My Reading List' section.
+- The action is confirmed by navigating to the profile page (see [Profile](#profile)) where the book now displays in one of the collapsibles in the 'My Reading List' section.

 <img width="1456" alt="bookmarked-confirm" src="https://user-images.githubusercontent.com/68863341/111532708-dfb7b900-875d-11eb-969a-0d03b75ea3d7.png">